 Your kids are your world, and that’s amazing.
-But don’t forget, there’s always room for a world to grow.
-It’s ok to let new people in, it’s great to engage in some healthy flirting and dress up and go on a date.
+But don’t forget, there’s always enough room for your world to grow.
+It’s okay to let new people in, it’s great to engage in some healthy flirting and dress up and go on a date.

 “Honestly, with age, we should get better at everything – relationships, sex, parenting,communication, all of it!”
 Pooja concludes.

 Yes, it is.
 You might want to wait till your kids are a little older and can be left with a babysitter.
 But it’s important to date as a single mom since you’re not just a mom, but also a person with needs and desires.
 Be responsible, tell them about your kids and have fun.
 You’ve got this.